Moustov/pedalboard/docs/architecture.md

 # Wireless version
-Beside the pedals before the looper system, both multitracks and [arranger](arranger.md) can communicated through wireless protocols:
+Beside the pedals before the looper system, both multitracks and [arranger](arranger.md) can communicate through wireless protocols:
 * WiFi for the sound:
   * Bandwidth Required: Approximately 9.216 Mbps for a 24-bit, 192 kHz stereo audio signal.
   * The maximum theoretical data rate for 802.11n can reach up to 600 Mbps on the Raspberry Pi Zero 2 W